 As you move up in levels of components and wheels, you'll see a common theme – lower weight and higher performance.
 Regarding shifting, this will mean faster, crisper shifts.
 At the top end, you'll even move from mechanical to electronic shifting, even wireless electronic shifting, which offers the pinnacle of performance.
 For wheels, they'll get lower in weight while still retaining strength and durability.

-Adventure Road Bikes are perfect for any adventure.
+Adventure road bikes are perfect for any adventure.
 They are designed to be stable when carrying a load, whether that's a week's worth of groceries or gear for a weekend bike-packing trip.
 Like a traditional road bike, their efficiency makes trips easier.
 But unlike a traditional road bike, they are ready for gravel, dirt, or wherever the trails take you.
 Of course, being able to adventure with your gear means you need to have a way to carry everything.
 To get the most out of your adventures with the least amount of headaches when help isn't nearby you'll want some accessories.
 These are some of them that we recommend for your Gravel Bike...

 Check out our Road Bike Buying Guide to compare gravel road bikes to other road bike types.
 View our general Bike Buying Guide to review the other kinds of bikes we sell.
-Or, go here to see our complete list of Buying Guides.
+Or, check out our complete list of Buying Guides.
 Learn what you need to know when purchasing a bike helmet, bike shoes, a car rack, and more!